 My son is a perpetual motion machine and always has been.
-Since the moment he had free reign over his body, he's used it to feel out his environment and soothe himself.
-We joke that he has to "get his wiggles out," when he's having a particularly jumpy day, but when he was a few years old, he was diagnosed with autism spectrum disorder.
+We joke that he has to "get his wiggles out," when he's having a particularly jumpy day.
+But when he was a few years old, he was diagnosed with autism spectrum disorder.
 His "stims" were one of the red flags the pediatric psychologist used to diagnose him.
-However, not every motion an excited child makes is a stim.
-So is your baby stimming?
-It's important to know the difference between self-regulatory stimulations and just the plain old excitement of babies.
+However, not every motion an excited child makes is a stim, and it's important to know the difference between self-regulatory stimulations and just the plain old excitement of babies.

 What Stimming In Babies Looks Like

 “The word ‘stimming’ came from the context of self-stimulating behaviors,” psychologist Bonnie Ivers tells Romper.
 “These behaviors usually involve repetitive movements and sounds.”
 Think of hand-flapping, rocking back and forth, clicking the tongue, or even biting nails.
 They can all be stimming behaviors in the right context.
 She adds that while it might look a little strange to us as adults, “Infants and toddlers engage in many of these actions during early development as the brain and body are growing.”
 How many of us have watched our babies happily babble the same sound over and over, or rock back and forth in their high chairs?
 It’s all very normal, and expected in their development.

 When To Be Concerned With Your Baby Stimming

 Not for a while.
 Ivers says, “In the course of early childhood, as the brain develops and motor, cognitive, speech, and social-emotional skills are emerging, self-stimulatory behavior typically decreases.”
 If it continues, or if you’re concerned, she suggests talking it over with your pediatrician.